nesi/support-docs/docs/Getting_Started/my-nesi-org-nz/Release_Notes_my-nesi-org-nz/my-nesi-org-nz_release_notes_v2-23-0.md

 ## New and Improved

-- No need to contact NeSI support anymore for joining an existing project, contact the owner of the project to add you.
-The join page is now updated to link to the updated documentation pages
+- To join an existing project, you can now ask the owner of the project to add you.
+Previously, this task required you to contact NeSI Support.
+The new steps to follow are outlined in the documentation pages linked below:
     - https://docs.nesi.org.nz/Getting_Started/Accounts-Projects_and_Allocations/Applying_to_join_an_existing_NeSI_project/
     - https://docs.nesi.org.nz/Getting_Started/Accounts-Projects_and_Allocations/Adding_members_to_your_NeSI_project/

-- New warning email if the persistent storage is coming (close to 95%) or is at capacity (100% >)
+- You will receive a warning email if your persistent storage is coming close to (95%) or is at capacity (100% >)

 ## Fixes

-- We have enforced the selection of grant question "Is the project funded by a grant/contract?" in the allocation renewal form
+- In the allocation renewal form, the question "Is the project funded by a grant/contract?" is now mandatory to answer

-- We have reinstated the alert informing the user when a project does not have any current resource allocation
+- We have reinstated the alert informing users when a project does not have a current resource allocation

 If you have any questions about any of the updates or fixes, please
 {% include "partials/support_request.html" %}.